NetworkManager/NetworkManager/CONTRIBUTING.md

 $ pre-commit install
 ```

-The hooks then run on every `git commit`.
-Use `git commit --no-verify` to skip
+Use `git commit --no-verify` to skip the checks for a work-in-progress commit,
-them for a work-in-progress commit, or `pre-commit run --all-files` to check the
+`SKIP=<hook-id>` to skip an individual one, or `pre-commit run --all-files` to
-whole tree.
+check the whole tree.

+CI's "check-tree" job runs the same `.pre-commit-config.yaml`, so the two do not
+drift apart.
+It skips the clang-format hook, which needs podman, and checks the
+formatting with the clang-format of its own image instead.
+The commit messages
+of the merge request it checks with the same script the hook uses.

 ### Style